jordan-public/guardian-oracle-keeper/README.md

 - The user which swaps one token can unwrap the received token from the DEX, in addition to receiving share of the rewards for performing callback services.

+Let us consider another issue: low gWETH/gUSDC liquidity on the authorized DEX.
+This is not a problem in itself, as it represents a great flash loan opportunity for price arbitrage between gWETH/gUSDC and WETH/USDC.
+A simple flash swap from Uniswap V3 to any authorized DEX would provide firm pricing on gWETH/gUSDC with almost the same quality as WETH/USDC on Uniswap V3.

 ## Economic Incentive

 Why would anyone provide gWETH/gUSDC liquidity and why would anyone swap or hold these tokens at all, instead of just WETH and USDC?
 The answer is: for economic incentive.